RDX (film): Plot

 1997-98: Robert, Xavier and Robert's elder brother Dony are best friends trained in karate and boxing under the supervision of Antony Aashaan, Xavier's father and a friend of Robert and Dony's father Philip.
 Robert, Dony and Xavier always get entangled in fights, which causes headaches for the families.

-During the Cochin Carnival, Robert gets involved in a fight with Jaison, who from his girlfriend Mini's colony, after he caused problems during Mini's dance performance.
+During the Cochin Carnival, Robert gets involved in a fight with Jaison, who is from his girlfriend Mini's colony, after he caused problems during Mini's dance performance.
 Robert, Dony and Xavier beat everyone and Robert breaks Jaison's leg.
 During the fight, Robert unknowingly causes a fire accident that puts an end to the carnival.
 Fearing for Robert's safety from Jaison, Philip sends Robert to Bangalore.

 2005: During a yearly church festival in Kochi, Philip tries to stop a gang from creating trouble, but gets beaten by the gang.
 Seeing this, Dony thrashes them.
 Later, the same gang breaks into Philip's house and ambushes them, which leaves Dony, Dony's family and his wife Simi severely injured and rob things, including his daughter Sara's necklace that makes a deep cut on her neck.
 Robert, who is now a bartender, learns about the ambush and returns home.
 Robert joins Dony to exact revenge on the gang members.

 Through one of the gang member Suni, Robert and Dony reach the colony to fight them, but they get outnumbered easily after the gang is informed about their arrival.
 Robert hides in one of the houses and meets Mini, who is now married to one of the gang member Ratheesh.
 Xavier arrives in time to save them and three of them escape from the colony.

 Xavier reveals that the gang that ambushed the family was led by Jaison's brother Paulson, who wanted to exact revenge for thrashing him at the church festival.
 Paulson sends his men to attack Robert, Dony and Xavier at the hospital, but the trio, along with Philip, Simi and Antony escape from the hospital in an ambulance.

 Paulson and the rest of the colony members chase after them.
 Ratheesh goes to help Paulson, but Mini stops him by tying him to a chair.
 Robert, Dony, Xavier and Antony finally defeat Paulson's men and Robert incapacitates Paulson by snapping his spinal cord.
 During the celebration of Sara's birthday, Robert, Dony and Xavier learn that Paulson's sidekick Davis has been released from prison, where they intercept Davis and thrash him.